kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 ### Step 5: Enable FederatedETL, ETL-Utils, and Aggregator on the primary cluster

 Enabling FederatedETL will begin pushing your primary cluster's ETL data to the directory `/federated/CLUSTER_ID`.
-This setting will remain on once disabling Thanos at a later step.
+This setting will be enabled when upgrading to v2.x.

 Enabling ETL-Utils will create the directories `/federated/CLUSTER_ID` for every primary/secondary cluster based on the full set of data in the `/etl` directory.